 Three well-known springs which are easy to reach are:

 Famous geothermal spas, such as Blue Lagoon and Sky Lagoon, receive their water from nearby geothermal power stations.
 Once the naturally-heated water has passed through the stations, it flows into these man-made pools, so that process is low-impact.

 The spas are simply recycling the water that nature has already filled with algae, minerals and other wonders.
 It’s already heated to the ideal temperature, the only thing that’s left to do is guide the water to where people can bathe in it.
 And so, the geothermal spas are also very environmentally friendly.

 Between late December and April, the country’s ski resorts get their lifts running for the snow lovers.
 Of course, the ski lifts use electricity, but skis and snowboards don’t.
 You’ll be having a thrilling time soaring down the mountain with no power but your own bodily energy.
 The cherry on top?
 At the mountain’s peak, you’ll be rewarded with incredible views, which don’t cost nature a thing to maintain.

 Two of the most popular ski hills in Iceland are:

 Bláfjöll, the resort around 40 minutes from Reykjavík

 Hlíðarfjall, the resort only a short distance from Akureyri in the north.

-You can check out our full skiing in Iceland guide here.
 If you don’t have your own gear, it can be rented from the buildings at the base of the mountains, along with lift passes that can be pre-booked on the websites of the ski hills.